 Where are the various strains found in Australia?

 At present, these endemic strains are confined to eight geographic regions in parts of Victoria and New South Wales (refer Figure 1).
 Clonal lineages are found in different regions and within these areas.
-Grape phylloxera in Australia are thought to be genetically identical to their parents as there is no evidence yet of sexual reproduction occurring and therefore no evidence of new strains evolving.
-This suggests the historical introduction of these separate lineages of phylloxera and has important implications for management of this pest.
-Strains G1 and G4 have been found to be markedly different genetically and also biologically from other genetic lineages (Umina et al., 2007; Herbert et al., 2010).
+Until recently, grape phylloxera in Australia have been considered as genetically identical to their parents, suggesting the historical introduction of these separate lineages of phylloxera.
+Recent surveys in the King Valley, Victoria have identified the presence of closely related phylloxera strains, indicating that some sexual reproduction may have occurred.

 Why is it important to know the strain?